-There’s something you need to know about crafting the perfect follow-up email.
+There’s something you need to know about crafting the perfect follow-up email after meeting or contacting a client.
 Ready?
 One email isn’t going to cut it.

 I know this to be the case.
 In May 2017, my company used several follow-up tactics to generate an 85 percent open rate and 45 percent reply rate for one of our clients.
 We’ve used the same strategies to schedule more than 25,000 client sales meetings.

 Email might not be new, but it’s still one of the main forms of communication in the business world.
 By 2021, in fact, an estimated 4.1 billion people will use email, and they’ll send about 319.6 billion business and consumer emails.